-solo_L3_rpw-hfr-surv-flux data provide E-field spectrum, measured in survey normal and burst modes over the HFR receiver frequency range of the Solar Orbiter/RPW instrument.
+The data product solo_L3_rpw-hfr-surv-flux provides fully calibrated E-field spectra, measured in survey normal and burst modes over the HFR receiver frequency range of the Solar Orbiter/RPW instrument.

 Data product key facts